What if you could make extra money every week eating in restaurants you’ve always wanted to try anyway? That opportunity exists with MarketForce.com.

 How to make extra money as a mystery shopper for MarketForce.com

-When you go to mystery shop, you will be reimbursed for the “shopping” as well as for expenses like parking or tolls.
+When you go to mystery shop for Market Force, you will be reimbursed for the “shopping” as well as for expenses like parking or tolls.

 Full disclosure: Most of these places are fast-food restaurants, with the occasional full-service eatery thrown in.
 Since I’ve been doing it, I’ve eaten at places like 5 Guys Burgers, Hooters, Church’s Chicken and shopped at T-Mobile wireless stores and the like.

 How to get paid to eat at restaurants as a mystery shopper

 The key to getting paid is that you must keep meticulous records of your experience.
 Your mystery shopping experience will typically revolve around doing one of three things: